-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 of this document as well as Chapter 3, Section 7.)
-20% coinsurance for Medicare-covered durable medical equipment, including diabetic supplies obtained through a DME provider.
-20% coinsurance for Medicare-covered durable medical equipment, including diabetic supplies obtained through a DME provider.
+Services that are covered for you What you must pay when you get these service In-Network Out-of-Network Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
 Covered items include, but are not limited to: Wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance every month for 36 months.
-Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance every month for 36 months.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at www.arkbluemedicare.com.
-Prior authorization may be required.
+20% coinsurance for Medicare-covered durable medical equipment, including diabetic supplies obtained through a DME provider.
+Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance every month for 36 months.
 Original Medicare requires an oxygen supplier to provide you services for five years.
 During the first 36 months, you rent the equipment.
 The remaining 24 months, the supplier provides the equipment and maintenance at no cost to you (you are still responsible for the 20% coinsurance every month for oxygen).
 After this point, the five-year cycle begins again, even if you remain with the same company.
-If you join or leave our plan, the five-year cycle starts over.
+If you join or leave our plan, the five- year cycle starts over.
+In Arkansas: 20% coinsurance for Medicare-covered durable medical equipment, including diabetic supplies obtained through a DME provider.
+Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance every month for 36 months.
 Original Medicare requires an oxygen supplier to provide you services for five years.
 During the first 36 months, you rent the equipment.
 The remaining 24 months, the supplier provides the equipment and maintenance at no cost to you (you are still responsible for the 20% coinsurance every month for oxygen).
 After this point, the five-year cycle begins again, even if you remain with the same company.
-If you join or leave our plan, the five-year cycle starts over.
+If you join or leave our plan, the five- year cycle starts over.